The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Acknowledgements

-\textbf{\textbf{Acknowledgments}} This work was supported by the National Natural Science Foundation of China (Grants Nos.~12105039, 12133003, and 12494574).
-This work was also supported by the Guangxi Talent Program (``Highland of Innovation Talent'').
+This work is supported by the Guangxi Science and Technology Innovation Platform Program (Leitai Action Plan, Grant No. Guike LT2600640026), Guangxi Key R\&D Program (Guangxi Funeng Action Plan, Grant No. Guike FN2504240040). the National Natural Science Foundation of China (Grants Nos.
+12105039, 12133003, and 12494574) and the Guangxi Talent Program (``Highland of Innovation Talent'').